-Every year, we welcome more than 15,000 secondary school, college and university students to spend the day at work with us.
+Every year, Coca-Cola European Partners (CCEP) welcomes more than 15,000 secondary school, college and university students to spend the day at work with them.
 On a visit to one of our six education centres, they get a glimpse into the practical world of work, and they get a behind-the-scenes learning experience too.

-To organise a visit, teachers can get in touch with our education team to explain the subject areas they’d like us to cover.
+To organise a visit, teachers can get in touch with the CCEP education team to explain the subject areas they’d like us to cover.